kbalpreet218-tech/Induction-Program/README.md

 My day at college begins with a Peer-to-Peer (P2P) lecture, led by our seniors from the D-2 and D-3 years.
 These sessions focus on C++ programming and are conducted in a highly engaging and comprehensive manner.
 Our seniors explain each concept with great clarity and ensure that every doubt is addressed thoughtfully.
 Their method of teaching not only enhances our understanding but also makes learning C++ an enjoyable experience.

+## BEEE Lecture

+Our second lecture was conducted by Prof. Harminder Kaur, who introduced us to the subject of Basic Electrical and Electronics Engineering (BEEE).
+She began the session with a brief overview of the course content, highlighting its relevance and applications.
+Additionally, she interacted with the students to get to know the class better, creating a comfortable and engaging learning environment.